matrix-org/matrix-spec-proposals/proposals/2278-deleting-content.md

 up getting re-encrypted/decrypted every time, but is hopefully be acceptable given the resulting improvement in privacy.

+An alternative approach to solving the problem of attachment reuse could be to expect clients to somehow 'touch' uploaded local attachments whenever they send an event which refers to them - effectively renewing their retention lifetime.
+However, in E2EE rooms this ends up leaking which events refer to which attachments (or at least claim to), and also gives a vector for abuse where malicious client could bypass the retention schedule by repeatedly retouching a file to keep it alive.

 ## Security considerations

 Media repo implementations might want to use `srm` or a similar secure